Help Me Find What's Good to Read

 Good Reads http://www.goodreads.com/

-Use the links below to gain online access to detailed and authoritative information on all things reading and literature.
-These publishers' databases are like having the library's reference books on your desktop!
+Use the links below for access to detailed and authoritative information on all things reading and literature.
 You must have a valid Massachusetts library card to access information in these databases.
 Click here to see the other databases available to you.

-Books and Authors Look here for over 140,000 titles, 50,000 authors, and thousands of read-alike, award winner and librarian's favorites lists.
-Books & Authors helps bring readers and literature together.
+Books & Authors combines over 140,000 titles, 50,000 authors, and thousands of read-alike, award winner and librarian's favorites lists, Books & Authors helps bring readers and literature together.